joseasoler/tradergen/FEATURES.md

 * Traders from ideologies following the Eldritch cult structure will have ominous obelisks in stock.
 * Traders adhering to the Fleshcrafters meme will only purchase biological body modifications.
 * Traders from ideologies following the Healthcare meme will have some medicine in stock.
 Settlements may also have some medical drugs.
+* Followers of the Industrialism meme will have some random minable resources in stock.
 * Ideologies with the Insectoid supremacy meme may have some insect jelly and tamed insectoids in stock.
 * Traders from ideologies with the Party life meme will never leave their base without carrying some alcohol in stock.
 * Traders following the Progressive meme may have some components in stock.